South Florida Dentist Charles Adelson Charged In Murder For Hire Hit On Ex-Brother-In-Law

 Leon County State Attorney Jack Campbell said in a statement that Adelson was indicted by a grand jury after technicians were able to enhance the sound on a 2016 video recording made secretly of him talking to his mother inside a noisy South Florida restaurant, La Dolce Vita.
 The family had been under surveillance by investigators trying to solve Markel’s killing.

 “This recording includes statements by Charles Adelson which can be heard clearly for the first time,” Campbell said.
-He did not say specifically what the recording says.READ MORE: Florida House Votes To Axe Walt Disney's Special Taxing District
+He did not say specifically what the recording says.READ MORE: Miami Rescue Mission: Many Families A Paycheck Away From Being Homeless

 David Markus, Adelson’s attorney, said his client is innocent and tied the arrest to Magbanua’s retrial.